jyotiyadav2508/pizza-hub/README.md

  - To provide the customer the ability to preview their orders.
  - To provide the customer to choose order confirmation or quit.
  - To provide the customer to exit any time.
- - Ensure all user inputs are validated and errors handled as to not provide issues with orders and a negative user experience.
+ - Ensure all user inputs are validated and errors are handled to provide a good user experience.

 ## User Experience